Chess Set

 MASTER COPIES

-The bodies were much simpler, and all came out perfectly after one pour.
+The bodies were simpler and came out clean after one attempt using the silicone mold

 CASTING EPOXY